Applications of the close-limit approximation: horizonless compact objects and scalar fields: BBH s and scalar fields

 To validate our integration method, as a first step we computed the fundamental scalar QNMs of a Scwharzschild BH, setting $Z_0=0$.
 Our results agree with those in the literature (e.g.~\cite{GRITJHU}) within $0.2\%$.
 Then, we computed the scalar QNMs in BBH collisions for different values of $\ell\ge1$ and of $Z_0$.
 Figure~\ref{fig:BBH_QNM} shows the fractional percentage shift of real and imaginary parts of the QNMs with respect to those in Schwarzschild BHs:

 for $\ell=1,2,3$ and $m=\ell$, as functions of $Z_0/M\le0.7$.

 As we can see from Fig.~\ref{fig:BBH_QNM}, the QNMs shifts have a non-trivial dependence on the BH separation $Z_0$, but each mode is shifted by just a few percent from the corresponding mode of an isolated BH.
 Despite the approximations discussed above, this result provides a strong indication that the BH dynamics does not significantly affect the behaviour of the scalar perturbations, at linear order.
-Thus, we expect that, like in the inspiral and in the late ringdown, the scalar field does not play a relevant role in the BH dynamics.
-If, instead, a significant growth of the scalar field takes place in a BBH coalescence, there would be an instability at the linearized level as well; we provide evidence against this scenario, because the mode frequencies do not change enough in this stage to become unstable.
+In particular, our results suggest that the scalar modes do not become unstable during the BH coalescence, and thus a small scalar field would remain small during the merger.
+For results concerning non-trivial effects of a self-interacting ambient scalar field on a BBH, we refer the reader to Refs.~\cite{Healy:2011ef,Berti:2013gfa}.

 Thus, our results indicate that scalar fields in GR, or in modified gravity theories in which the no-hair theorem applies, do not significantly affect the coalescence of BBHs.